denoland/fresh/README.md

-> **Warning** Not yet 1.0.
-Many things are subject to change.
-Documentation is
-> lacking in many places.
-Try it out and give us feedback!

 # fresh

 <img align="right" src="./www/static/logo.svg" height="150px" alt="the fresh logo: a sliced lemon dripping with juice">

 The next-gen web framework.

-Fresh is a web framework that lets you build projects very fast, highly dynamic, and without the need of a build step.
-Fresh embraces isomorphic JavaScript like never before.
-Write a JSX component, have it render on the edge just-in-time, and then enhance it with client side JS for great interactivity.

-Fresh does not have a build step - you write your code, deploy it to [Deno Deploy](https://deno.com/deploy), and from there everything is handled by the framework.

-- No build step
-- Zero config necessary
+Fresh is a next generation web framework, built for speed, reliability, and simplicity.
+Some stand out features:

-- JIT rendering on the edge
+- Just-in-time rendering on the edge.
-- Tiny (example is 0-3KB of runtime JS)<sup>1</sup>
-- Optional client side hydration
+- Island based client hydration for maximum interactivity.
+- Zero runtime overhead: no JS is shipped to the client by default.
+- No build step.
+- No configuration necessary.
-- TypeScript out of the box
+- TypeScript support out of the box.
 - File-system routing à la Next.js

 ## Documentation